dell/csm-metrics-powerstore/README.md

 ## Support

-Don’t hesitate to ask!
-Contact the team and community on [our support page](https://github.com/dell/karavi-observability/blob/main/docs/SUPPORT.md).
+For all your support needs or to follow the latest ongoing discussions and updates, join our Slack group.
+Click [Here](http://del.ly/Slack_request) to request your invite.

-Open an issue if you found a bug on [Github Issues](https://github.com/dell/karavi-observability/issues).
+You can also interact with us on [GitHub](https://github.com/dell/csm) by creating a [GitHub Issue](https://github.com/dell/csm/issues).

 ## Versioning